 The project is supported by a scientific committee, composed of prestigious European researchers, which will select the most suitable candidates to receive the scholarship, and a management committee which will select the European research groups in which the beneficiaries will be integrated.

-The rules for the 2019 edition, with the general terms and conditions of the Guadalupe’s Scholarship Programme, will soon be published on the Harambee website.
+Download here the rules for the 2020 edition, with the general terms and conditions of the Guadalupe’s Scholarships Programme.